Ensemble Kalman Inversion for Constrained Nonlinear MPC: An ADMM-Splitting Approach: Introduction

-A rich ecosystem of MPPI variants targets robustness, constraint handling, and sample efficiency: Tube-MPPI adds tube-based stabilization around a nominal plan \cite{williams2018tubemppi}; covariance-controlled MPPI shapes the sampling distribution via covariance steering \cite{yin2022ccmppi}; log-MPPI samples from a normal–lognormal mixture for better feasibility in clutter \cite{mohamed2022logmppi}; GP-guided MPPI provides learned subgoal guidance \cite{mohamed2023gpmppi}; output-sampled o-MPPI targets output constraints directly \cite{yan2024omppi}; Shield-MPPI leverages control barrier functions (CBFs) for safety \cite{yin2023shieldmppi}; and risk-aware MPPI incorporates CVaR to hedge tail risks \cite{yin2023ramppi}.
-Despite these advances, two challenges persist: the principled treatment of nonlinear constraints and consistent progress on nonconvex landscapes without the need for heavy hand-tuning.
+A second major class is derivative-free sampling-based control, most notably Model Predictive Path Integral (MPPI) control \cite{kappen2005prl,theodorou2010jmlr,williams2017jgcd,williams2017icra}.
+MPPI updates control sequences by sampling trajectories, rolling out dynamics, and reweighting samples according to each trajectory's cost.
+Although a number of variants have been proposed to improve robustness and sample efficiency \cite{williams2018tubemppi,yin2022ccmppi,mohamed2022logmppi,yin2023shieldmppi,mohamed2023gpmppi,yan2024omppi}, principled handling of nonlinear constraints and nonconvex objectives remains challenging.

-In this work, we propose a derivative-free MPC scheme that replaces MPPI's importance-sampling update with an Ensemble Kalman Inversion (EKI) step, combined with the Alternating Direction Method of Multipliers (ADMM), to handle constraints.
-EKI originated as an ensemble-based solver for nonlinear inverse problems, offering sample-efficient, derivative-free updates that adaptively restrict optimization to a low-dimensional subspace spanned by the ensemble \cite{iglesias2013eki,schillings2017eki}.
-While ensemble Kalman ideas are well established for inverse problems, applications to optimal control are only beginning to emerge in control \cite{Askari2024EKS, joshi2024denkf}.
-In parallel, there is a broader trend toward iterative refinement within sampling-based optimal control.
-DIAL-MPC couples MPPI with diffusion and multi-stage annealing \cite{xue2025dialmpc}, often combined with covariance scheduling, as in CoVO-MPC \cite{yi2024CoVOMPC}.
-These iterative methods have been employed to enhance multi-robot trajectory generation, as seen in D4ORM \cite{zhang2025d4orm}.
-Our formulation utilizes a novel annealing-based EKI to solve the unconstrained optimal control problem, while ADMM enforces constraints through an augmented Lagrangian split.
+In this work, we propose a derivative-free constrained MPC method that combines Ensemble Kalman Inversion (EKI) with the Alternating Direction Method of Multipliers (ADMM).
+EKI is an ensemble-based derivative-free method for nonlinear inverse problems \cite{iglesias2013eki,schillings2017eki} whose use in optimal control is only beginning to emerge \cite{Askari2024EKS,joshi2024denkf}.
+Related iterative refinement ideas have recently appeared in sampling-based MPC, including DIAL-MPC \cite{xue2025dialmpc}, CoVO-MPC \cite{yi2024CoVOMPC}, and D4ORM \cite{zhang2025d4orm}.
+Our method uses EKI to approximately solve the ADMM primal subproblem, while ADMM handles nonlinear inequality constraints through a slack-variable split.